-Next, go to the Yale Climate Opinion Maps page, at https://climatecommunication.yale.edu/visualizations-data/ycom-us/.
-Use the "Select Question" feature (pictured in the next page) to find the question most closely related to your radio story.
-We recommend choosing between one of these questions:
+Next, go the Yale Climate Opinion to Maps page, at https://climatecommunication.vale.edu/visualizations-data/vcom-us/.
+Use "Select the Question" feature (pictured in the next page) to find the question most closely related to your radio story.
+We recommend choosing one of these questions: